CumulusNetworks/docs/content/cumulus-netq-49/Monitor-Operations/Monitor-Adaptive-Routing.md

 {{<notice note>}}

 Adaptive routing monitoring is supported on Spectrum-3 switches and later.
-It requires a switch fabric running Cumulus Linux 5.5.0 or later.
+It requires a switch fabric running Cumulus Linux 5.5.0 and later.

 {{</notice>}}